 The IUCN UK PP has an MoU in place with each of the VVBs which outlines expected ways of working.
 Any new VVB shall sign an MoU before engaging with Peatland Code projects.
-Clarification on the requirements of the Peatland Code may be sought but the decision to award or retract validation/verification rests solely with the appointed body.
-The Peatland Code Executive Board does, however, retain the rights to terminate, or suspend a VVB should they no longer meet the eligibility requirements or are seen to be involved with malpractice/fraudulent claims.
+Clarification on the requirements of the Peatland Code may be sought from the IUCN UK PP, but the decision to award or retract validation/verification rests solely with the appointed body.
+The Peatland Code Executive Board does, however, retain the rights to terminate or suspend a VVB should they no longer meet the eligibility requirements, or are seen to be involved in malpractice/fraudulent claims.